jabayazhini-ag/freeCodeCamp_Responsive-Web-Design/README.md

 - 📄 **Form Design**: Structuring inputs, fieldsets, labels, and validations for usability
 - ♿ **Accessibility**: Prioritizing inclusive web experiences for all users

 Feel free to explore the live projects and source code.
-Feedback and collaboration are always welcome!
+Your feedback is appreciated!

 ---

-**Crafted by Jabayazhini G** 💻✨
+**Crafted by Jabayazhni G** 💻✨

 **LinkedIn:** [Jabayazhini G](https://www.linkedin.com/in/jabayazhini-ag/)
 **GitHub:** [Jabayazhini AG](https://github.com/jabayazhini-ag)